eliabntt/FUEL/README.md

 An example:
 ![image](https://user-images.githubusercontent.com/19806758/165939138-bcc36f2f-a4e8-4927-99a1-d583e2a798dc.png)

-In this way you will be able to use the original version of the code while still mantaining the edits on the FSM.
+In this way you will be able to use the original version of the code while still maintaining the edits on the FSM.

 My settings can be run with
 `roslaunch exploration_manager my_exploration.launch`